Nutritional Value of Avocados

 - Vitamin K

 The healthy fats in avocados help improve carotenoid absorption, as well as conversion of beta-carotene into active Vitamin A. Add avocados to your salads.
 Most of the phytonutrients are found in the seed and the dark green outermost flesh, closest to the skin.
+Other claims, based on animal studies using extracts, include blood sugar regulation (help with diabetes), antioxidant properties, and help in fighting certain bacteria and fungi.

 Don’t go on an all-avocado diet.
 Not only is the avocado high in fat, but the fats are not well-balanced between O-3 and O-6 content.
 It is best to use them as an accompaniment to an otherwise balanced meal.
 You can trust that you are getting many of the kinds of fats that provide important anti-inflammatory benefits as well as a host of other nutrients.